onap/vnfrqts-requirements/docs/Chapter5.rst

 Property: flavor
 ++++++++++++++++

-The parameter associated with the property flavor is an ONAP Constant parameter.
+R-50436 The VNF’s Heat Orchestration Template’s Resource ‘OS::Nova::Server’ property ‘flavor’ parameter **MUST** be declared as

-The parameters must be named {vm-type}\_flavor\_name in the Heat Orchestration Template.
+type: ‘string’.

-R-50436 The VNF Heat Orchestration Template **MUST** declare the parameter property for flavor as type: string.
+R-45188 The VNF’s Heat Orchestration Template’s Resource ‘OS::Nova::Server’ property ‘flavor’ parameter name **MUST** follow the naming convention ‘{vm-type}_flavor_name’.

-R-69431 The VNF Heat Orchestration Template **MUST** enumerate the parameter for property flavor in the Heat Orchestration Template environment file.
+R-69431 The VNF’s Heat Orchestration Template’s Resource ‘OS::Nova::Server’ property ‘flavor’ parameter **MUST** be enumerated in the Heat Orchestration Template’s Environment File and a value **MUST** be assigned.

-R-40499 The VNF Heat Orchestration Template **MUST** have a separate parameter for flavor for each VM type (i.e., {vm-type}) even if more than one {vm-type} shares the same flavor.
-This provides maximum clarity and flexibility.
+R-40499 Each VNF’s Heat Orchestration Template’s ‘{vm-type}’ **MUST** have a unique parameter name for the ‘OS::Nova::Server’ property ‘flavor’ even if more than one {vm-type} shares the same flavor.

 *Example Parameter Definition*